 Some other natural flavorings can also help.
 These include:

 - Cocoa powder

-Stevia, a plant-based sweetener is also a good choice.
+Stevia, a plant-based sweetener, is also a possibility.
 It has zero calories and you can use it in all the places you would use regular sugar.
 If you have diabetes or prediabetes, stevia won't spike your blood sugar like other sweeteners.